• Skip to primary navigation

 vegetarian Filipino Chicken Adobo ingredients

-Heat a nonstick pan over medium heat and add oil.
+Heat a nonstick deep skillet over medium high heat and add oil.
 Add the onions, garlic and saute for 1 minute or until it becomes translucent:

 sauteing onion and garlic in a nonstick pan